About your appointment

 - John will chat with you to take a thorough history of your condition.

-- A physical examination will be performed, testing your nervous system, strength, reflexes and sensation.
+- A physical examination will be performed, testing your nervous system, strength, reflexes and sensation, depending on the circumstances.

 - A further examination of your spine and other relevant bones and joints will be undertaken.

 - John will review and analyse any imaging studies you have brought with you, and organise any other tests required.

 - Where possible, John will give you a diagnosis of your condition and construct a treatment plan.

 After your first appointment, it’s often necessary to have further testing, diagnostic injections, or consultations with other health professionals to make sure you receive the best care possible.
 We’ll always try to refer you to these services at locations that are convenient for you, but please keep in mind that the fastest results may not be available from your preferred provider.

 A letter is always written to your refereeing doctor and other interested parties you nominate immediately after your consultation.
 If you would like a copy uploaded to your “My Health Record”, please ask.

 Before you attend your first consultation with John, please bring with you: